These FAQs cover issues that employers may need to consider in relation to Covid-19 and the workplace.

 Employers would be well advised to take Covid-19 related risks into account when conducting the individual risk assessment for a pregnant employee and consider what measures can be put in place to protect them.
 Risk assessments may also need to be reviewed and updated as the employee’s pregnancy develops or if the workplace or work conditions change.
 (One obvious measure could be to allow a pregnant employee whose job can be done remotely to work from home during their pregnancy.)

 If the risk assessment identifies that work is not safe, and there are no other alterations to working conditions or hours, or suitable alternative work that would remove the risks relating to Covid-19 in the workplace, then the employer should medically suspend the employee on full pay.

-If the employer’s risk assessment concludes that work is, in fact, safe for a pregnant employee, but she refuses to attend work because of concerns about Covid-19 in the workplace (which may have increased following the removal of all remaining legal restrictions), there is a potential risk if the employer subjects the employee to a detriment or seeks to dismiss her as a result – see consideration of s44 and s100 of the Employment Rights Act at question 3, above.
-Note, however, that pregnant employees might have a somewhat stronger claim under these sections, e.g. because there is evidence of a greater risk of severe illness with Covid-19 in late pregnancy and/or because some pregnant employees may currently remain unvaccinated as vaccination was initially not recommended during pregnancy (although the official advice does now recommend it).
+If the employer’s risk assessment concludes that work is, in fact, safe for a pregnant employee, but the employee refuses to attend work because of concerns about Covid-19 in the workplace (which may have increased following the removal of all remaining legal restrictions), there is a potential risk if the employer subjects the employee to a detriment or seeks to dismiss them as a result – see consideration of s44 and s100 of the Employment Rights Act at question 3, above.
+Note, however, that pregnant employees might have a somewhat stronger claim under these sections, e.g. because there is evidence of a greater risk of severe illness with Covid-19 in late pregnancy.
 Dismissal in these circumstances also carries the risk of a pregnancy discrimination claim.
 We suggest that you seek advice if you encounter this situation.